johnletey/arGQL/README.md

 }
 ```

-The optional `pageCallback` feature is the convenience functon to process pages as they are returned.
+The optional `pageCallback` feature is a convenience function to process pages as they are returned.
 The page results are processed asynchronously, and the function `all` returns after all callback functions have completed internally.
-> N.B When a callback function is passed to `all`, `all` returns an empty edges array once all page callbacks are complete `[]`.
+> N.B When a callback function is used, `all` returns an empty edges array once all page callbacks are complete `[]`.

 ### `tx(id)`